Maypop Passionvine - Passiflora incarnata - Native Butterfly Host Plant

 Host Plant: Gulf Fritillary, Zebra Longwing, Julia, and Variegated Fritillary

-Maypop Passionvine (Passiflora incarnata), is a native host plant for several butterfly species.
+Maypop Passionvine (Passiflora incarnata) is a native host plant for several butterfly species.
 It can be found in woodlands, ditches, and fields throughout the Southeastern and Central United States.
-If protected from freeze, it will grow as an evergreen plant.
+If protected from a freeze, it will grow as an evergreen plant.

-The beautiful white/lavender blooms of the Maypop Passionvine attract butterflies to nectar as well as to lay to eggs.
-After blooming in the spring and summer; green, fleshy fruit will be found on the vines.
+The beautiful white/lavender blooms of the Maypop Passionvine attract butterflies to nectar and lay eggs.
+After blooming in the spring and summer, green, fleshy fruit will be found on the vines.
 The 2-3 inch round fruits of the Maypop Passionvine are edible.